johnwcowan/pdp8x/arch.md

    The assembler mnemonic is HLT.

     * If FOPX is 0x1,
-   set FAC to the integer value of FAC.
+   set AC to the integer value of AC.
    The assembler mnemonic is FINT.

  * If FOPX is 0x2,
-   set FAC to the integer value of FAC, and then set I[FIDX] to FAC.
+   set AC to the integer value of AC, and then set I[FIDX] to AC.
    The assembler mnemonic is ATX.

  * If FOPX is 0x3,
-   set FAC to to I[FIDX], and then set FAC to the float value of FAC.
+   set AC to to I[FIDX], and then set AC to the float value of AC.
   The assembler mnemonic is XTA.

  * If FOPX is 0x4,